Your Notifications

 • Practice personal hygiene

 • After the transplant, you need to get childhood vaccines again.
 This can be done after 1 year of the transplant.
-Check in with your doctor to see when can you get vaccinated.
+Check in with your doctor to see when you can get vaccinated.

 Oral Care

 It is important to take care of your mouth while recovering.
-This is because the medicines you take for BMT can increase the bacteria in your mouth leading to mouth infections.
+This is because the medicines you take for BMT can increase the bacteria in your mouth, leading to mouth infections.
 This can even spread to other body parts.
 To practice good oral hygiene, you can follow the given steps:

 • Rinse your mouth about 4 times a day with baking soda and salt.